ashwin-pc/hiccup/README.md

 To update config on a local browser instance, use the online config editor using the ⚙️ icon.
 This will persist the config across sessions.
 The local editor allows to:

+- Edit the raw local config
-- Delete local cache and restore the configuration from `config.json`
+- Sync the configuration from `./config.json` file
-- Reset a local modification to the last saved point (useful if config was edited by accident)
+- Download the latest valid config file
+- Upload a local config file. (psst.. if the file has issues, no problem!
+The editor will still load it and show you the errors until you can save it)
-- Save the config to `localS
+- Save the config to **LocalStorage**

 #### Config structure